National Construction Pipeline Report

 Residential

-Over 200,000 homes are forecast to be consented over the next 6 years, almost half of which are expected to be multi-unit dwellings.
+Almost 200,000 homes are forecast to be consented over the next 6 years, over 40% of which are expected to be multi-unit dwellings.

 Non-residential

-The report forecasts the value of non-residential building activity to reach a modest high in 2024 and remain steady and consistent throughout the remainder of the forecast period.
+The report forecasts the value of non-residential building activity to decrease from the 2023’s high of $13.7 billion to $11.8 billion in 2024 and remain steady and consistent throughout the remainder of the forecast period.

-Commercial, education and health building activities make up 3 quarters of non-residential projects expected to start in the next year.
+Commercial make up 46% of the total number of non-residential projects expected to start in the next year.

 Infrastructure